wordofwarning/wordofwarning.org/current/2024-turn/index.md

 Our annual whirlwind of new North West dance returns, this year at new home <a href="https://companychameleon.com" target="_blank">Company Chameleon</a> Studios on **Friday 22 March**… *and possibly Friday 15 March*.
 Get a feel for [Turn](/hab/turn) with [2023's programme](/archive/2023-turn/programme) and [gallery of images](/galleries/2023-turn).

 #### Artists
-Participating artists to be announced and dates confirmed mid-February.
+Participating artists to be announced and dates confirmed in mid-February.

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0 | Tickets available online mid-February.